polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Fetching External Data

-To fetch external data from third-party APIs, use the `offchain::http` library as follows.
+To fetch external data from third-party APIs, use the `offchain::http` library  in `my_offchain_worker.rs` as follows.

-**runtime/src/offchain_pallet.rs**

 ```rust
 use sp_runtime::{